redcanaryco/public-research/technique_prevalence/README.md

 environments.
 It is an array of records that each look like this:

 ```
-  # a unique identifier internal to Red Canary for uniqueness
+  # a unique identifier internal to Red Canary
   # (becomes more relevant when subtechniques are live)
   id: 881